Generation Z in the United States: Entertainment

+Music

 (From left to right) Taylor Swift, Ariana Grande, Drake, Billie Eilish, and Olivia Rodrigo are some of the most popular musicians among Generation Z.

-In its 2018 Gen Z Music Consumption & Spending Report, digital media company Sweety High found that Generation Z was listening to more diverse music than generations past.
-That they tended to switch seamlessly between different genres is significant because music preferences tend to solidify when people are 13 to 14 years old.
-Spotify was the most popular source of music for Generation Z (61%) and terrestrial radio ranked second (55%).
-YouTube was the preferred platform for music discovery (75%).
-However, only one in four teens uses it for regular listening.
+In its 2018 Gen Z Music Consumption & Spending Report, digital media company Sweety High found that Generation Z was listening to more diverse music genres than generations past, whose music preferences solidified by early adolescence.
+Spotify was the most popular source of music for Generation Z (61%), followed by terrestrial radio ranked second (55%), while YouTube was the preferred platform for music discovery (75%).
 TikTok is another major platform for music discovery and for Generation Z to connect with their favorite musicians.
 Research on popular music from the 1950s to the 2010s has shown that this genre has become louder, while the chords, melodies, and types of sounds used have becoming increasingly homogenized.
 At the same time, lyrics of the most popular songs have becoming less joyful, sadder, and angrier.
 Such shifts have occurred due to changing consumer tastes.
 In particular, the melancholic lyrics of Billie Eilish and Olivia Rodrigo resonate with their generation.
 A 2019 poll by Ypulse found that for teenagers (13 to 18), the top musicians were Billie Eilish and Ariana Grande whereas among young adults (19 to 26), the most liked were Taylor Swift and Ariana Grande.

 Chinese music video app Musical.ly was highly popular among American teens.
 In 2018, Musical.ly was shut down and its users were transferred to TikTok.
 By the early 2020s, TikTok has become one of the most popular social networks among teenagers and young adults in the United States.

-2020 Nielsen figures revealed that the viewership of children's cable television channels such as Cartoon Network or Nickelodeon continued their steady decline, which was merely decelerated due to the COVID-19 pandemic, which forced many parents and their children to stay at home.
-On the other hand, streaming services saw healthy growth.
-But Hollywood has been struggling to attract the attention of Gen-Z men.